valeriodev/auto-like-tag-instagram/README.md

 ### Installing

-1) Open the auto-like.js script, copy the content and paste it into the Google Chrome developer console.
+1) Open the auto-like.js (or auto-like.min.js) script, copy the content and paste it into the Google Chrome developer console.

 2) Press enter to install the script.